-In object-oriented programming, since objects point to other objects, the runtime memory is an object graph.
+In object-oriented programming, because objects point to other objects, the runtime memory is an object graph.
 This graph of objects lives while the system is running and dies when the system is shutdown.
-However, sometimes it is necessary, for example, to backup a graph of objects into a non volatile memory so that it can be loaded back when necessary [14, 13, 5] or to export it so that the objects can be loaded in a different system.
+However, sometimes, it is necessary, for example, to backup a graph of objects into a non-volatile memory so that it can be loaded back when necessary [1-3] or to export it so that the objects can be loaded in a different system.
 The same happens when doing migrations or when communicating with different systems.
-Besides this, databases normally need to serialize objects to write them to disk [8].
+Besides this, databases normally need to serialize objects to write them to disk [4].

 There are a lot of other possible uses for a serializer.
-For example, in case of remote objects, e.g., remote method invocation and distributed systems [3, 9, 29], objects need to be serialized and passed around the network.
-A Version Control System that deals with code represented as first-class objects needs to serialize and materialize those objects: Parcels [17] is a typical example.
+For example, in case of remote objects, namely remote method invocation and distributed systems [5-7], objects need to be serialized and passed around the network.
+A Version Control System that deals with code represented as first-class objects needs to serialize and materialize those objects: Parcels [8] is a typical example.
 Today's web applications need to store state in the HTTP sessions and move information between the client and the server.